 Before chasing down the faucet of your dreams, evaluate your kitchen space — especially the size of your sink.
-Designer Anna Gibson advises, “Choose a faucet that will not overpower the sink — there is no need for a 17" gooseneck faucet for a 24" wide sink.”
-The average sink measures 22x30 inches, and measures 8-10 inches deep.
+Gibson advises, “Choose a faucet that will not overpower the sink — there is no need for a 17-inch gooseneck faucet for a 24-inch-wide sink.”
+The average sink measures 22 by 30 inches, and measures 8 to 10 inches deep.

 Make sure your sink has the right number of holes required to mount the faucet too.
 Faucets can require one to four holes, depending on how many separate components it has (think multiple handles, a soap dispenser, or separate spray nozzle.
 We don’t recommend trying to “make it work” if the numbers don’t match up: Travis West warns, “drilling new holes can be difficult and commonly causes expensive damage to sinks if not done properly.”
 If you’re set on drilling new holes, it’s best to call in professional help to avoid structural damage to your sink.

 If your sink has multiple compartments, or “bays,” “it’s common for the holes for the faucet installation to be off-centered,” says West.
 “If this is the case, be sure to choose a kitchen faucet, such as a gooseneck, that can completely reach both bays.”